Intro to a Growth Mindset

 Why is it important?

-We can foster a growth mindset by:
+We can promote, teach, and foster a growth mindset by:

 promoting, understanding, and applying the neuroscience concepts of neuroplasticity and malleable intelligence to our policies, practices, and processes